-Over the past several years as I’ve been doing research on (peri)menopause, I’ve come across several recommendations from experts saying that as you move through this life transition your workout routine needs to change.
+Over the decade I’ve spent doing research on (peri)menopause, I’ve come across several recommendations from experts saying that as you move through this life transition your workout routine needs to change.
 In particular, the general consensus is that the length of your workouts should get shorter.
 Yes, you heard that right!
 Less exercise!
 Now that I’ve got your attention, let me explain.

 Now, if you’re anything like me, you’re not going to give up your traditional yoga practice–nor should you.
 Yoga helps manage stress, which is a major contributor to hormone imbalance.
 Calming, cooling postures can help with (peri)menopausal symptoms like hot flashes, mood swings and insomnia.
 In addition, you can include 2nd Chakra poses in your yoga practice that bring energy and circulation to the ovaries and uterus and strengthen the entire pelvic area.
-(I’ve included some examples of cooling postures, as well a short yoga sequence for Hot Flashes and a 2nd Chakra video, in the e-Guide.)
+(I’ve included a list of cooling yoga postures, as well a short yoga sequence for Hot Flashes and a 2nd Chakra yoga video, in the Guide.)

 Most importantly, figure out what kind of exercise you can realistically incorporate into your weekly routine, and which days of the week you can commit to exercising.
 If you need a little help establishing a weekly exercise routine, a few private yoga sessions with me (in-person or virtual) will give you the support, accountability and inspiration you need to keep going–and reap the benefits of less hot flashes, mood swings, insomnia and stress.

-This is 1 in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
+This is the 3rd in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
 You can find my four other blog posts here: Sleep; Nutrition; Herbs + Supplements; and Self-Care.
-For more valuable tips and advice, check out my Creating Your Perimenopause Plan e-Guide.
+For more valuable tips and advice, check out my Ultimate Perimenopause Guide–only $19 for a limited time!